shivshankardayal/full-website/books/algebra/source/preface.rst

 copies for free to individuals if you contact me through email.
 This book will never be published or you can make one yourself using sphinx sources available at website.

+Problems and solutions are given in separate chapters to avoid rendering delay of MathJax.